 Exercise is a complicated endeavor.
 Though it might seem like it’s as easy as putting one foot in front of the other and then repeating, on the anatomical and molecular level, it takes a lot of steps (literal and figurative) to get your body from point A to point B. The good news is that the more you work out, the easier it becomes, both for your body and for your mind.
 Fuel right, push hard, and remember to give your body and little R& R after a long day and a hard workout, so that you can repair, rebuild and get back out there!

 Spurred by her love of running and devotion to clean, healthy eating, Kim McDevitt is a Registered Dietitian, specializing in the female athlete, and is the National Educator for a plant-based nutrition company, Vega.
-Follow Kim on Twitter or get personalized nutrition support from Kim at kimmcdevittrd.com.
+Get personalized nutrition support from Kim at kimmcdevittrd.com.